C24-MR01/nbs-ml/README.md

    # For mac:
    chmod +x set_app_synopsys.sh
    ```
-5. run the website by your terminal/cmd. "type below code in your terminal
+5. run the website by your terminal/cmd. type below code in your terminal/cmd

    ```
    python app_synopsys.py